Frequently Asked Questions

 Does the team do any downhill racing?

 - We are a cross country mountain bike team.
 We do not do extreme downhill or jumping on training rides or during races.
-We provide training to enable our riders to become strong and capable cross country mountain bike rider.
+We do not ride trails desgned for downhill racing.
+We provide training to enable our riders to become strong and capable cross country mountain bike riders.

 - A basic mountain bike with a front suspension fork is recommended; full suspension is not needed.
 Good quality second-hand bikes can be found for sale on Craigslist and elsewhere.
 If you are really interested in mountain biking, let us know.
 We can likely find you a mountain bike.
 We also expect to have some bikes to lend.